 Academic Recovery helps connect students to the resources and services they need to be successful in higher education.
 This web-based early warning system allows concerned instructors to contact students via APMAIL about their concerns and to put the students in touch with the Office of Academic Recovery.
 An Academic Alert is a means of indicating concern and should not be viewed as punitive or negative in nature.

-The Office of Academic Alert staff will address each student's issues and work with the students to understand what steps may need to be taken and what resources are available to assist them.
+The Office of Academic Recovery staff will address each student's issues and work with the students to understand what steps may need to be taken and what resources are available to assist them.

 How Does Academic Recovery Work?

-Academic alerts can be generated two ways.
-An alert can be generated at any time during a semester or term by a concerned faculty member through the automated web-based alert system for one or more of the following issues:
+An Academic Alert can be generated two ways.
+They can be generated at any time during a semester or term by a concerned faculty member through the automated web-based alert system for some of the following issues: